techsrinivas2003/to_do_list/readme.md

 # DevOps Intern Case Study: CI/CD with Containerization and Basic Infrastructure Automation

-This project demonstrates the process of containerizing a Flask application, setting up a CI/CD pipeline for automated deployments, and managing infrastructure with Terraform.
+This project demonstrates the process of containerizing a TO-DO List Flask application, setting up a CI/CD pipeline for automated deployments, and managing infrastructure with Terraform.

 ## Features